amrancz/notes/content/Product teams need context in order to best solve problems for the business autonomously.md

 ---
-title: Product teams context in order to best solve problems for the business autonomously
+title: Product teams need context in order to best solve problems for the business autonomously
 ---